 One of the most important measures is your current skill level is reading and writing.
 We also recognize the importance of study skills, time management skills, previous grades in English and/or ESL, completion of course prerequisites, motivation, the length of time since your last ESL class, and/or the length of time since your last ESL class in your country.

 What is the name of the English assessment test?

-SMC uses the ACCUPLACER battery of tests to assess students' skills in reading, grammar, writing, etc. All students will start with the Reading Comprehension test and then complete the Sentence Skills test.
+SMC uses the ACCUPLACER program to assess students' skills in reading, grammar, writing, etc. All students will start with the Reading Comprehension test and then complete the Sentence Skills test.
 Given the adaptive nature of the tests, you will initially get an item of intermediate difficulty.
 From there, if you answer correctly you will be given an item of greater difficulty which is valued with more points.
 If you get it wrong, you will get an item of lesser difficulty, which is valued with fewer points.
-If you want to maximize your chances of placing into a college-level English class it is crucial you perform well in the first few questions you see.
+If you want to maximize your chances of placing into a college-level English class it is crucial you perform well in the first few questions.

 What skills are assessed by the ACCUPLACER English tests?

 There are 20 Sentence Skills questions of two types.

 The first type is sentence correction questions that require an understanding of sentence structure.
 These questions ask you to choose the most appropriate word or phrase to substitute for the underlined portion of the sentence.

 The second type is construction shift questions.
 These questions ask that a sentence be rewritten according to the criteria shown while maintaining essentially the same meaning as the original sentence.

 Within these two primary categories, the questions are also classified according to the skills being tested.
 Some questions deal with the logic of the sentence, others with whether or not the answer is a complete sentence, and still others with the relationship between coordination and subordination.